pantolin/tIGArx/Improvements.md

   has some weird convergence properties which seem incorrect (converges too quickly or the residual is wrong, which was my conclusion after debugging).
 I do not think it is down to ordering of DOFs because extracted orderings are the same as the old implementation.
+- Optimize the non-linear solver: The method of solution can be less accurate when the relative residual error is small.
+Usually the assembly is the bottleneck so this does not matter much, but it can improve efficiency for large 3D problems
 - **More mature abstractions**: This is mostly down to perhaps more rigorously prescribing the interfaces and adding a more explicit way for mapping the parametric domain to the physical one.
 This is arguably done with `AbstractControlMesh`, but perhaps some more